damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 Note: So you are about to interview folks for a job at GitLab?
 Please take a moment to carefully read [this document on keeping it relevant and legal, including a self-test](https://docs.google.com/document/d/1JNrDqtVGq3Y652ooxrOTr9Nc9TnxLj5N-KozzK5CqXw).

+1. Thanks for taking the time to interview with us.
+I would like to take notes during this interview.
+This might cause me to look distracted since I'll be looking at another screen.
+What do you think?
 1. Do you have any questions about the job, our organization, our strategy, or me personally?
 1. Why did you apply to GitLab?
 1. For each significant study and job I will ask: why did you select this one and why you moved on?
 Please give a short answer in 1 or 2 sentences.
 I will ask if I want to know more.
 You don't have to say what you did during the job, you already passed your technical interview.